• Skip to main content

 9. You have complete creative control and freedom.

-You can change words.
+You can change words, including the way I did in a memoir.
 You can add or remove words.
 You can combine texts.
 In short, you can do anything you want to with a public domain book and are only limited by your creativity and imagination.
 I know people who have combined fairy tales or short stories (by theme or author) together to create a new compilation.

 In a similar vein, one of my favorite projects of all time was one where I actually mashed up two public domain texts.
 Let me tell you the story to give you an idea of something you can do.